unitymakesus/resources/docs/simple/1-new-project.md

 1. Log into the [Just Get Simple](https://justgetsimple.com/wp-admin) dashboard

-2. From the top bar go to My Sites > Sites
+2. From the top bar go to My Sites > Network Admin > Sites

 3. Click "Add New"

 4. Give the new site a name and title.
 Set the email to `admin@unitymakes.us`

-5. From the sidebar, go to Sites > [Select new site] > Settings
+5. From the sidebar, go to Sites > [Select new site title] > Settings

 6. From the settings tab, change the following:
 - Blogdescription: Change to something relevent